Welcome to the website of the Ferenc Mádl Institute of Comparative Law!

 News

-Cyberbullying, Hate Crimes and Related Issues from a Comparative Perspective
+Cyberbullying, Hate Crime and Related Issues from a Comparative Perspective

-Cyberbullying, Hate Crime and Related Issues from a Comparative Perspective is a comprehensive volume curated by the Ferenc Mádl Institute of Comparative Law.
+Cyberbullying, Hate Crime and Related Issues from a Comparative Perspective is a comprehensive work by the Ferenc Mádl Institute that examines the phenomena of hate speech and cyberbullying in a European comparison.

 News